Now Accepting Reservations for the 2021-2022 School Year!

 Students will identify the beneficial and harmful properties of the Sun.
 They will make a special UV Bead Bracelet that changes colors in the sun as they learn about the effects of UV Rays and how to keep ourselves safe while having fun in the sun!

-Take-Home Item: UV Bead Bracelet made during lesson and small Club Scientific souvenir sunblock bottle/packet
+Take-Home Item: UV Bead Bracelet made during lesson

 - Parts of Plants